Austral Líneas Aéreas Flight 205: Accident

 The Curtiss C-46 Commando, registration LV-GED, took off from Buenos Aires at 19:50 local time with five crew members and 47 passengers aboard for an approximately 250-mile flight to Mar del Plata.
 The aircraft had already been delayed for 35 minutes due to poor weather conditions at its destination.

-The flight was uneventful and Flight 205 was cleared for landing by controllers on runway 12 as it neared Mar Del Plata Airport.
+The flight was uneventful and the airplane was cleared for landing by controllers on runway 12 as it neared Mar Del Plata Airport.
 At the time the airport's non-directional beacon (NDB) was not functional, contributing to issues with navigation.
 As the aircraft passed over the runway at an altitude of 85 m, it overshot the runway.
 Missing the approach, the captain decided to commence a go-around.

 However, in bad visibility with poor airport lighting, the C-46 stalled and crashed into the sea about 1.2 km away from the airport at 21:40 local time.
-All members of the crew were killed and the only survivor of the 47 passengers aboard the crash was seriously injured, still he managed to swim until the coast.
+All members of the crew and 46 of the 47 passengers were killed.